Loic2dot0/LoicMoreaux_6_04102021/README.md

 # HOT TAKES #

-This is the back end for the project 6 "Build a secure API for a food review app".
+Student Project 6 for [OpenClassrooms](https://openclassrooms.com) "Build a secure API for a food review app".
+The backend uses Node.js, Express, Mongoose.

 For the front end, clone amd install this repo : https://github.com/OpenClassrooms-Student-Center/Web-Developer-P6